-If you cannot work from home then you can still travel to work, provided you are well and neither you nor any of your household are self-isolating.
+If you cannot work from home then you can still travel to work, provided you are well and neither you nor any of your household is self-isolating.
 This is consistent with advice from the Chief Medical Officer.

 Employers who have people in their offices or onsite should ensure that employees are able to follow Public Health England guidelines including, where possible, maintaining a 2- metre distance from others, and washing their hands with soap and water often for at least 20 seconds (or using hand sanitiser gel if soap and water is not available).